APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system generates a file (PDF) from the record data.

 The system sends the "Downloadable Record File," initiating the download for the patient.

+UC-14: Invoice Generation
+Author: Airo Ravinera Priority: High

+Purpose
+To generate a new invoice based on completed appointment details and send it directly to the patient.

+Actors
+Owner

+Requirement Traceability
+BR-45: The system must allow generation of invoices for services.

+BR-46: The system must generate a unique invoice number for each transaction.

+BR-32: Patients must be able to view and download their invoice.

+Preconditions
+The Owner is logged into the system.

+A patient has a completed appointment with services that are ready to be billed.

+Postconditions
+A new invoice is generated and stored in the (Billing & Invoices) data store.

+The Patient receives the new invoice.

+Basic Flow
+The Owner submits a "Generate Invoice Request" for a specific appointment.

+The system queries the (Appointments) data store for the appointment details (services, charges).

+The system generates a new invoice (with a unique ID) and sends it to the Patient.

+(Implicit: The system saves this invoice to the Billing & Invoices data store).